its-tushar-bit/sonatype-firewall-extension/nexus-mtiq-functional-test/README.md

 `insight-brain-functional-test-common` module contains common resources used in both IQ and MTIQ functional tests.

+## Running

+The functional tests run against a Chrome browser instance, which can be managed two different ways:
+* Chrome can be run within a Docker container via testcontainers.
+This is the default mode and matches the way the tests are run in the CI/CD pipeline.
+* The path to a locally installed chromedriver binary can be specified, in which case that chromedriver will be used to drive a locally installed Chrome instance.
+This mode can be useful while debugging, as the Chrome browser will visibly appear on the screen, allowing one to watch the test interact with the UI.
+To use this mode, set the `webdriver.chrome.driver` system property to the path of the chromedriver binary.
+Example:
+  `-Dwebdriver.chrome.driver=/user/bin/chromedriver`.
+You must manage the installation of the chromedriver binary yourself.

 ## Troubleshooting

 ### Can't run tests from intelliJ